vectorgraphics/asymptoteWebApplication/README.md

 sudo make run
 ```

-Root priviledges are dropped once the application is listening
+Root privileges are dropped once the application is listening
 on port 80.
 The application can then be accessed on

 ```